Max Polyakov: Firefly Aerospace

-Polyakov's Noosphere Ventures acquired assets of Firefly Space Systems and later launched a new company keeping the original Firefly brand in 2017.
+Polyakov's Noosphere Ventures acquired the assets of Firefly Space Systems and later launched a new company keeping the original Firefly brand in 2017.
 By May 2018, a Firefly research and development center was opened in Polyakov's hometown of Dnipro, Ukraine.
 In November of the same year, Firefly Aerospace entered the list of companies selected by NASA for its lunar exploration program with a total budget of $2.6 billion.

 In 2019, the U.S. Air Force selected Firefly to participate in the Orbital Services Program-4 (OSP-4) along with Rocketdyne.
-In 2021, NASA awarded Firefly a $93.3 million to deliver a suite of 10 science investigations and technology demonstrations to the Moon in 2023.
-Firefly The team successfully performed pre-flight of their alpha rocket in September 2020.
-On 4 May 2021, CBInsights listed Firefly Aerospace as a 'unicorn' startup having achieved $1 billion valuation.
-Firefly expected to make a second Alpha launch attempt in early 2022, but the flight is delayed.
-In August 2021, Firefly Aerospace has hired Lauren Lyons, a former SpaceX and Blue Origin engineer, as its new chief operating officer.
+In 2021, NASA awarded Firefly $93.3 million to deliver a suite of 10 science investigations and technology demonstrations to the Moon in 2023.
+The team successfully performed a pre-flight of their alpha rocket in September 2020.
+On 4 May 2021, CBInsights listed Firefly Aerospace as a 'unicorn' startup having achieved a $1 billion valuation.
+Firefly expected to make a second Alpha launch attempt in early 2022, but the flight was delayed.
+In August 2021, Firefly Aerospace hired Lauren Lyons, a former SpaceX and Blue Origin engineer, as its new chief operating officer.
 Astra, the small launch company that recently went public, has signed a roughly $30 million deal for the rights to manufacture Firefly Aerospace's Reaver rocket engines in-house.
-In October 2021, Firefly Aerospace announced that it has completed NASA's Critical Design Review (CDR) of its Blue Ghost lunar lander.
+In October 2021, Firefly Aerospace announced that it had completed NASA's Critical Design Review (CDR) of its Blue Ghost lunar lander.

 On 3 September 2021, a two-stage orbital expendable launch vehicle Firefly Alpha exploded (because of deliberate mission termination) a few minutes after launch from the Vandenberg Space Force Base in California.
 On 1 October 2022, Firefly Alpha successfully reached orbit for the first time.
 Firefly Aerospace had raised $75 million to prepare for this launch.

 On 24 February 2022, it was announced that Polyakov and his company Noosphere will sell their stake in Firefly to AE Industrial Partners.

 Dragonfly Aerospace

-In April 2021, Max Polyakov bought majority stake in Dragonfly Aerospace, a South African satellite engineering company.
-Dragonfly team has more than 20 years of experience in imaging satellites and payloads, mainly through the high-resolution cameras that it builds.
+In April 2021, Max Polyakov bought a majority stake in Dragonfly Aerospace, a South African satellite engineering company.
+The company had more than 20 years of experience in imaging satellites and payloads, mainly through the high-resolution cameras that it builds.
 Dragonfly develops satellite cameras for Earth Observing Systems Data Analytics.
-The products of Dragonfly include CubeSat cameras (Gecko, Mantis, Chameleon and Caiman) with resolution up to 5 meters and cameras for microsatellites (HR-250 and Raptor).
 The company currently focuses on providing cameras to Europe and other markets outside the United States.
 Customers include satellite makers NanoAvionics and Loft Orbital, as well as Indian hyper spectral imaging startup Pixxel.
 The company said in October that it will build two satellite cameras for EOSDA's first satellite, a crop-monitoring spacecraft slated to launch in 2022.